alex-0103/warmup4IE/README.rst

 `Warmup <https://www.warmup.co.uk/>`_.
 At the time of writing, this only includes the `warmup 4IE <https://www.warmup.co.uk/thermostats/smart/4ie-underfloor-heating>`_.

+This code is inspired by a project for SmartThingsHub, see `here <https://github.com/alyc100/SmartThingsPublic/blob/master/devicetypes/alyc100/warmup-4ie.src/warmup-4ie.groovy>`_.
+Many Thanks to alyc100 for the great work!

 Warmup Plc was not involved in the creation of this software and has not sanctioned or endorsed it in any way.